 We look forward to flying with you!

-AIM AIR operates from three strategic bases in east and central Africa.
+AIM AIR operates from two strategic bases in east and central Africa.
 Contact us for bookings, or if you have questions about how we can serve you.

 AIM AIR’s main office is located at Wilson Airport on Langata Road in Nairobi.
 You are very welcome to come by in person to book your flight, make a payment, or discuss flight details.
 Our office is generally staffed weekdays between 8 and 5.